24-hour Crisis Hotline

 Dignity at Work

 Our Dignity at Work job training program is a career assessment, job skills training, professional mentoring, and economic empowerment program.
-The primary goal of the program is to move victims of family violence out of poverty by providing job readiness classes, participation in formal work training programs—including GED, ESL, literacy and computer classes as needed—thus enhancing their ability to gain employment and increase their income.
-Income stability leads to safe, long- term stability for victims and their families.
+The primary goal of the program is to move survivors of family violence out of poverty by providing job readiness classes, participation in formal work training programs—including GED, ESL, literacy and computer classes as needed—thus enhancing their ability to gain employment and increase their income.
+Income stability leads to safe, long- term stability for survivors and their families.

 Clients can participate in a four-session financial empowerment course, focused on budgeting skills, debt management and banking basics.
 The program also offers a four-session job readiness series that includes resume writing, interview skills and workplace etiquette.

-Many victims are able to secure employment on their own using the skills learned in our job readiness program and as a result of our 1:1 job coaching.
+Many survivors are able to secure employment on their own using the skills learned in our job readiness program and as a result of our 1:1 job coaching.
 Once employment is secured, we offer weekly coaching and mentoring as needed to help victims remain stable in their new jobs.
 This can occur on site (at the place of employment), at The Family Place, at the home of the survivor, or on the telephone.

 The program works hard to create opportunities for clients to ensure long-term success.
 We seek out employers who are willing to offer positions to clients and work with those employers to ensure a smooth transition.